MileHacker Logo

 • The CTA train lines offer the most cost-effective and often quickest way to reach downtown from both airports, especially during rush hour.

-• Dedicated taxi stands and clearly marked rideshare pick-up areas exist at both O'Hare and Midway airports.
+• Dedicated taxi stands and clearly marked rideshare pick-up areas exist at the two O'Hare and Midway airports.

 Airport Facilities

-• Both O'Hare and Midway airports have restaurants, diverse shopping, and duty-free stores.
+• Both O'Hare and Midway airports have restaurants, diverse shopping, plus duty-free stores.

 • Currency exchange services are on offer.